 STATE OF NORTH CAROLINA HOLOCAUST COMMEMORATION

-The 2015 State of North Carolina Holocaust Commemoration will be held Sunday, March 29, 2015, 3-5pm, at Meredith College in Raleigh.
-A pre-commemoration panel discussion with Holocaust survivors will occur from 2-2:45pm.
+The 2015 State of North Carolina Holocaust Commemoration was held Sunday, March 29, 2015, 3-5pm, at Meredith College in Raleigh.
+A pre-commemoration panel discussion with Holocaust survivors took place from 2-2:45pm.

-The Featured Speaker will be Dr. Zev Harel, who endured fourteen months of forced labor in Ebensee concentration camp before being liberated at age 15 by soldiers of the U.S. Third Cavalry (whose veterans he has thanked at several reunions).
+The Featured Speaker was Dr. Zev Harel, who endured fourteen months of forced labor in Ebensee concentration camp before being liberated at age 15 by soldiers of the U.S. Third Cavalry (whose veterans he has thanked at several reunions).
 Now living in Greensboro, Dr. Harel is Professor Emeritus of Social Work at Cleveland State University.

 The Annual Commemorations feature